Toggle mobile menu visibility

 What is the offer?

 Wraparound childcare may be delivered by schools or through private, voluntary or independent providers, including childminders and early years settings.
-Programme funding is available to support settings to expand existing provision or for settings to set up new provision where there is sufficient demand.
+Funding is available to support settings to expand existing provision or for settings to set up new provision where there is sufficient demand.
 Provision that is funded through the programme should, in the vast majority of cases, be self-sustaining by the end of the planned programme (i.e. 2026 onwards).
-This means that the provision can continue beyond this point as it will generate sufficient funding through parent payments, without the initial 'pump-prime' funding made available through this programme.
+This means that the provision can continue beyond this point as it will generate sufficient income through session fee payments, without the initial gap funding made available through this programme.

-We expect any setting receiving funding to sign up to accept Tax Free Childcare in order to support parents to meet their childcare costs.
+We expect any setting receiving funding to sign up to accept Tax-Free Childcare and Universal Credit Childcare in order to support parents and carers to meet their childcare costs.
+This should be clearly advertised to parents/carers.
+More information on signing up to accept Tax Free Childcare can be found here.

 Who are the team?

-As part of the programme requirements, a new team of Wraparound Development Workers (WDWs) have been recruited to support the programme, and are supported by existing team members working in the early years and childcare team, comprising of a Project Manager, Finance Advisor, Workforce Development Officer, Sufficiency Manager, Improvement and Inclusion Officer, Data Analyst, Improvement & Development Workers and Admin Support.
+As part of the programme requirements, a new team of Wraparound Development Workers (WDWs) have been recruited and are supported by existing team members working in the early years and childcare team, comprising of a Project Manager, Finance Advisor, Workforce Development Officer, Sufficiency Manager, Improvement and Inclusion Officer, Data Analyst, Improvement & Development Workers and admin support.

 Our team will be supporting settings in developing provision, ensuring demand is assessed and met and high quality is achieved.